Tips for Separation Anxiety in Dogs

 Thus, punishment doesn’t change your dog’s behavior patterns; it only solidifies them.

 Leaving your dog home alone for the first time can be challenging.
 Woofz is ready to help your dog be more independent!
-Download the app now to learn practical tips from a certified dog trainer.
+Try the app now and learn practical tips from certified professional dog trainers.

-As with any other disorder, separation anxiety in dogs is more accessible to prevent than treat.
-We’ve assembled for you a list of practical tips on how you can prevent the development of anxiety issues in your furry companion:
+As with any other disorder, dog separation anxiety is easier to prevent than to treat.
+Here’s a list of practical tips on how to prevent anxiety issues in your companion:

 -